 I think we are all guilty of this one.
-We have an idea for a game and it might start of simple and then grows and grows until it’s a beast of a project.
-Realizing a project of that size, scale and complexity can take months or even years, especially if you are a one man band.
+We have an idea for a game and it might start of simple and then grow and grow until it’s a beast of a project.
+Realizing a project of that size, scale and complexity can take months or even years, especially if you are a one-man band.

 A little explanation

 Just in case the title has left a few of you with blank faces I thought I should explain myself.
 Overscoping is when you make the ‘scope’ of the game bigger than it needs to be.
-Does it need to be a third person shooter with full script, voice acting, interactive weather, in game shopping and the ability to upload your photo or can the game be just as much fun as a single room, top down, two dimensional pick up and play game.
+Does it need to be a third-person shooter with full script, voice acting, interactive weather, in-game shopping and the ability to upload your photo or can the game be just as much fun as a single room, top down, two-dimensional pickup and play game.
 Sometimes our ideas and aspirations are greater than our abilities.
-Feature Creep is when you are mid development and you start having additional ideas which sidetrack you off the task in hand whilst enlongating the development time
+Feature Creep is when you are mid-development and you start having additional ideas which sidetrack you off the task in hand whilst elongating the development time

 So how do you reign in the scope of a game into a move manageable size?